jonasoesch/p9/paper.md

 > … graphics should be accurately perceived and appropriately conceived.

 It is therefore related to the basic perceptual abilities of the reader.
 Heer et al.[@Heer-07:animatedtransitions] define six design principles for animated transitions to improve apprehension: *similar transforms should be grouped*; *trajectories should be predictable*; *transformations* should be *simple*; to simplify complex transformations, *staging* should be used and the transition duration should be *long enough* to follow (but not longer).
-And although these principles seem to make sense intuitively, research on visual perception has shown to produce unintuitive results.
+Although these principles seem to make sense intuitively, research on visual perception has shown to produce unintuitive results.

 #### Visual tracking {#sec:visual-tracking}

 Research on visual tracking explores how people track objects when the objects are moving.
 Participants typically have to track the position of several individual objects (circles or rectangles) or a group of objects under different conditions.
 These experiments have revealed several, sometimes surprising, properties of the human perception:

 *Animation speed*: Higher animation speeds do not strongly influence tracking ability [@Franconeri-10:trackingmultiple].

-*Distance traveled*: Longer distances traveled make objects harder to track [@Franconeri-10:trackingmultiple]
+*Distance traveled*: Longer distances traveled make objects harder to track [@Franconeri-10:trackingmultiple].

 *Number of objects*: In typical situations, four objects can be tracked in parallel [@Yantis-92:multielementvisuala].

 *Unpredictable paths*: Have only a minimal impact on tracking performance [@Chevalier-14:notsostaggeringeffect].

-*Occlusion*: Doesn't impair tracking when it can be interpreted as "one object disappears" behind another [@Scholl-99:trackingmultiple]
+*Occlusion*: Does not impair tracking when it can be interpreted as "one object disappears"behind another" [@Scholl-99:trackingmultiple].

-*Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired.  [@Chevalier-14:notsostaggeringeffect]
+*Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired [@Chevalier-14:notsostaggeringeffect].

 *Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance [@Yantis-92:multielementvisuala, @Chevalier-14:notsostaggeringeffect].

 The above results show that object tracking happens through a complex interplay of the different levels of the visual system.
 While they give some indications on how the visual system processes information, the findings are hard to operationalize in animation designs because they will often be in conflict with the content that should be depicted.
-The *distance travelled* , for example, is often given by the data that is being depicted in two charts and can not be influenced.
-The next section will discuss a few concrete propositions to increase the apprehension of animated transitions.
+The *distance travelled*, for example, is often given by the data that is being depicted in the two charts and can not be influenced.
+The next section will discuss a few concrete propositions tha have been made to increase the apprehension of animated transitions.

 ### Animation techniques

-A number of techniques has been proposed in the literature to increase the apprehension of animation.
-A brief discussion will show that in practice congruence and the limits of working memory seem to be the more important than apprehension.
+A number of techniques have been proposed in the literature to increase the apprehension of animation.
+A brief discussion will show that in practice congruence and the limits of working memory seem to be more important than apprehension.

 #### Staggered animation